SWI-Prolog/packages-mqi/mqi_overview.md

 ~~~
 ~~~
 # Python using the swiplserver library
-from swiplserver import PrologServer, PrologThread
+from swiplserver import PrologMQI, PrologThread

-with PrologServer() as server:
+with PrologMQI() as mqi:
-    with server.create_thread() as prolog_thread:
+    with mqi.create_thread() as prolog_thread:
         result = prolog_thread.query("member(X, [first, second, third]).")
         print(result)